The SSL certificates are obtained, and renewed from Let's Encrypt

 staging by default, and thus we use the

 Let's Encrypt staging server.
-When you made your experiments and feel
+When you have finished your experiments and feel

 everything is good, you can switch to production mode with

-According to Let's Encrypt, the restrictions will be loosen as the beta goes.
+According to Let's Encrypt, the restrictions will be loosened over time.